 Information about how to report your interim emissions number is available when you login to EERS through the Client Portal.

-When are reports due?
+When reports are due

 During the fixed charge years (2012–15), liable entities must report their interim emissions numbers, if required, by 15 June of the relevant financial year.